marlonbernardes/awesome-berlin/en/pages/obtaining-a-drivers-license.md

 - In which country (and possibly, which state) was your license issued?
 - Is your previous drivers license still valid?

-## Necessary tasks to complete BEFORE submitting your application at the Bürgeramt:
+## BEFORE submitting your application at the Bürgeramt:
+Tasks to complete:

 | Task          | Where         | Approx. Cost |
 | ------------- | ------------- |------------- |